Tensor network methods for bound electron-hole complexes beyond strong and weak confinement in nanoplatelets: Methods

-A convergence measure is required to estimate when an eigenstate is reached.
-A possible option is the energy variance $(\Delta E)^2=\braket{H^2}-E^2$, \cite{schollwock_density-matrix_2011,hubig_error_2018} which is zero only for an eigenstate.
+which is zero only for an eigenstate.
 We employed this measure in our calculation, but the $\braket{H^2}$ term makes it numerically demanding.
 Additionally, if implemented using a simple contraction to compute the two expectation values $\braket{H^2}$ and $E=\braket{H}$, the measure can yield incorrect results due to rounding errors.
 Alternative measures, such as the \textit{2-site-variance} \cite{hubig_error_2018}, might thus be a better choice.